mongodb/leafygreen-ui/.changeset/clever-bugs-push.md

 '@leafygreen-ui/tooltip': patch
 ---

 Fixes failing tests.
-Console warning will appear if an Icon is passes as a trigger
+Console warning will appear if an Icon is passed as a trigger